-SHECA conforms to the latest version of CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly - Trusted Certificates, Guidelines For The Issuance And Management Of Extended Validation Certificates, and Minimum Requirements for Code Signing Certificates published at www.cabforum.org.
-In the event that a discrepancy arises between interpretations of this document and standards, the standards shall govern.
+SHECA conforms to the latest version of CA/Browser Forum Baseline Requirements, S/MIME Baseline Requirements and Code Signing Baseline Requirements for the Issuance and Management of Publicly - Trusted Certificates published at www.cabforum.org.
+In case that a discrepancy arises between interpretations of this document and above Baseline Requirements, the latter shall govern.